natalieagus/50005/docs/Problem Set/09-network-security.md

     The signature proves that the service's private key was used to sign the hash of the document.
 It confirms the document existed in that exact form at the time of signing.
 However, it does not prove that the service agrees with or endorses the content.
   </p>
   <p>
-    This is dangerous because third parties — including courts — may interpret a digital signature as an endorsement or approval.
+    This is dangerous because third parties (including courts) may interpret a digital signature as an endorsement or approval.
 If the service does not verify the contents, it can be tricked into signing malicious, misleading, or fraudulent claims.
   </p>
   <p>
     An attacker could repeatedly submit documents with deceptive claims or forged declarations, obtaining valid signatures that appear to come from a legitimate authority.
 These can then be used for impersonation, contract fraud, or misinformation.